Wysciguvvka/Hollow-Knight-Discord-RPC/README.md

 ## Installation
 1. Install the [modding api](https://github.com/hk-modding/api) if you didn't do it yet.
 2. Download the latest Rich Presence Mod release from [here] or compile it by yourself.
-3. Extract the .zip file and put __HollowKnightDiscordRPC__ in your mods folder (Usually):
+3. Extract the .zip file and put __HollowKnightDiscordRPC__ folder in your mods folder (Usually):

 ```